 23. At the end of the closing make sure you obtain your keys.

-Disclaimer: Anadel Canale is a licensed real estate broker & attorney but in her capacity as real estate broker, Anadel cannot offer any legal advise and cannot represent a buyer or seller in the sale of a real estate transaction and/or Closing.
-As such the attorney client privilege does not apply in that capacity.
-A buyer & seller must obtain an independent real estate attorney to represent them in sale or purchase of their home.
+Disclaimer: Anadel Canale is a licensed real estate broker & attorney.
+In her capacity as a real estate broker, Anadel cannot offer any legal advice and cannot represent a buyer or seller in the sale of a real estate transaction and/or Closing of a property where she is a real estate agent.
+As such, the attorney-client privilege does not apply in that capacity.
+A buyer & seller must obtain an independent real estate attorney to represent them in the sale or purchase of their home.